 July 2018The car was tuned again to see if we could squeeze more power from the EcoBoost on 102 octane race fuel.
-The results were a very big increase in torque, with more than 300ft.lb across the entire rev range, and over 320bhp, again, another large increase from the 313bhp I'd had since February 2017.
+The results were a very big increase in torque, with more than 300ft.lb across the entire rev range, and over 320bhp, again, an increase from the 313bhp I'd had since February 2017.
 Driving the car with the extra power at Lydden Hill the following weekend, it felt simply ballistic in a straight line, so much so I was concerned that the brakes were going to be up to slowing the car down.
 I soon got used to it, and started to short shift instead of reving the engine, which made better use of all the low down torque.
 It was just a shame the clowns that tuned the car, sabotaged my efforts by 'forgetting' to turn Launch Control back on, so my starts at Lydden were all slower than the sister car.
 Of course, with the ECU locked, I had no access to turn LC back on again.
 This required a further visit from the tuner to re-enable LC.

 February 2020Following yet more negotiations, Ford gave me permission to have the ECU fully unlocked, and after paying Life £540 for future support, they made a remote connection to the ECU and fully unlocked it.
 This gives me 100% access to the ECU, and the very first task was to reprogram it to allow the ECUMaster EGT-CAN adaptor datastream to be read, and that was a lot easier than I expected.

 I've wired in a blue Knock LED, which is set to illuminate only if a Knock Event is raised.
 The remaining X10 outputs used are for the gear change warning buzzer in my helmet, an alternator control solid state relay, which allows the ECU to turn off the alternator when certain conditions are met.
 And of course the pneumatic paddle shift solenoids remain under X10 control.